How Can I Help My 2-Month-Old Develop Healthy Sleep Habits?

 If you want to put your baby to bed in their own room, envision it the way you think it will be when they are about 1 year old.

-Transitioning your infant to a separate room for sleep
+Transitioning your infant to a separate bedroom

 There are many different sleep training methods for babies.The most successful one depends on the child and parents.
 Both parents should be on board and consistent.